 Gondola - Chondola

-It may not be the reason why you come here, but once you discover our preferred form of transportation – a gondola – you’ll want to retire those car keys.
-The gondola, the first and only free public transportation of its kind in the United States, opened in 1996 and was initially built to help improve air quality while expanding the ski area.
+The gondola, the first and only free public transportation of its kind in the United States opened in 1996 and was initially built to help improve air quality while expanding the ski area.
+It is entirely free to commuters and sightseers.

-Since then, it has become a popular attraction for residents and visitors alike, giving them a front-row seat with Mother Nature at 10,540 feet and access to a copious amount of biking, hiking and skiing trails as well as shops, restaurants and watering holes.
+Since then, it has become a popular attraction for residents and visitors alike, giving them a stunning ride that caps out at 10,540 feet above sea level.

 Please Take Note

 - Gondola hours are extended at various times throughout the year, usually for a special event or holiday.
-Do expect long lines during peak times.
+Please expect long lines during peak times.
 As always, we appreciate your patience.

-- During the months when the gondola is closed, we provide free bus service between the towns of Mountain Village and Telluride.
+- During the months when the gondola is closed, the San Miguel Authority for Regional Transportation provides free bus service between the towns of Mountain Village and Telluride.

 - We will do our best to accommodate passengers who wish to ride alone.
-To do so, please inform the gondola operator on duty.
+To do so, please speak with the gondola operator on duty.

-- Approximately 2.8 million passenger rides annually – and safely – and over 44 million passenger trips have been provided since opening day.
+- Approximately 3 million passenger rides annually – and safely – and more than 55.1 million passenger trips have been provided since opening day.

 - The gondola operates roughly 287 days each year with routine maintenance scheduled during our shoulder season months.